GNU-Ymir/Documentations/expressions/structures-de-controle.md

 } // 3, 2, 1,
 ```

-As with `while' loops, it is possible to tag a `for' loop so that it can be referred to in a `break' instruction.
+As with `while` loops, it is possible to tag a `for` loop so that it can be referred to in a `break` instruction.

 ```ymir
 for:loop (i in [1, 2, 3]) {U